treybrooks/deluge-startos/docs/README.md

-# Instructions for Hello Moon on StartOS
+# Instructions for Deluge on StartOS

 This `/docs` folder is for service-specific documentation on StartOS.
 Keep it minimal - usually just installation or usage instructions and a reference to the upstream project.